 Over 60 years of operations, Pacific Western Transportation (PWT) has grown to become Canada’s largest privately-owned people transportation company.
-Each day, its 14 regional subsidiaries transport thousands of students, commuters, travellers and workforce in five Canadian provinces and territories.
-However, this scale and diversity of operations posed a communication challenge for the company: drivers and other frontline staff, who make up the majority of PWT’s 5,000+ employees, work remotely and had limited opportunity to interact with the parent organization.
+Each day, its 14 regional subsidiaries transport thousands of students, commuters, travelers and workforce in five Canadian provinces and territories.
+However, this scale and diversity of operations posed a communication challenge for the company: drivers and other front line staff, who make up the majority of PWT’s 5,000+ employees, work remotely and had limited opportunity to interact with the parent organization.

 “PWT is a large company with many subsidiaries, and in the past, our employees may not have been completely aware of its reach and involvement in a multitude of communities across Canada,” explains Amaira Hansen, Interim Communications Director at PWT.

 “Sparrow provides us with an avenue to inform, empower and engage our employees and foster connections across the entire organization.”Amaira Hansen